malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Hoffman (?).
 The Interface Theory of Perception. https://sites.socsci.uci.edu/~ddhoff/interface.pdf

+* Humphrey, N. (2002).
+The uses of consciousness.
+In N. Humphrey (Ed.), The mind made flesh: Essays from the frontiers of evolution and psychology (pp. 65–85).
+Oxford: Oxford University Press.

 * Hunt, T., and Schooler, J. W. (2019).
 The Easy Part of the Hard Problem: A Resonance Theory of Consciousness.
 Frontiers in human neuroscience, 13, 378. https://doi.org/10.3389/fnhum.2019.00378

+* Kanai, R., Chang, A., Yu, Y., de Abril, I. M, Biehl, M, Guttenberg, N. (2019).
+Information generation as a functional basis of consciousness, Neuroscience of Consciousness, Volume 2019, Issue 1, 2019, niz016,

-* Kant, Immanuel, Critique Of Pure Reason, 1781.
+* Kant, I. (1781).
+Critique Of Pure Reason.
 Translated by Norman Kemp Smith, London: Macmillan, 1929.
 Koestler, Arthur, The Act of Creation, London: Pan Books, 1970.

 * Kilner, J. M., Friston, K. J., & Frith, C. D. (2007).
 Predictive coding: an account of the mirror neuron system.
 Cognitive processing, 8(3), 159–166. https://doi.org/10.1007/s10339-007-0170-2

 * Kim, J. (2002).
 The Many Problems of Mental Causation (Excerpt).
 In Chalmers, D. (ed.), Philosophy of Mind: Classical and Contemporary Readings.
 Oxford and New York: Oxford University Press, 170-179.

+* Kotchoubey, B. (2018).
+Human Consciousness: Where Is It From and What Is It for.
+Front.
+Psychol.
+9:567. doi: 10.3389/fpsyg.2018.00567

 * Kriegel, U. (2003).
 Consciousness as intransitive self-consciousness: two views and an argument.
 Canadian Journal of Philosophy, 33: 103–132.

+* Kriegel, U. (2004).
+The functional role of consciousness: a phenomenological approach.
+Phenomenol Cogn Sci, 3:171–93.

 * Kriegel, U. (2006).
 The same-order monitoring theory of consciousness.
 In U. Kriegel and K. Williford (eds.)
 2006.